vsouza/awesome-ios/README.md

 - [Grid](https://github.com/exyte/Grid) - The most powerful Grid container missed in SwiftUI.
 - [MondrianLayout](https://github.com/muukii/MondrianLayout) - A DSL based layout builder for AutoLayout.
 - [ScalingHeaderScrollView](https://github.com/exyte/ScalingHeaderScrollView.git) - A scroll view with a sticky header which shrinks as you scroll.
 Written with SwiftUI.
-- [AnimatedTabBar](https://github.com/exyte/AnimatedTabBar) - A tabbar with number of preset animations.
-Written with SwiftUI.

 ## Localization